hshadman/IDP_Global_Local_Conformational_Landscapes/README.md

-# Examine Local and Global Conformatioal Landscapes of Intrinsically Disordered Proteins or Polymers Using Polymer Physics Quantities
+# Examine Global and Local Conformational Landscapes of Intrinsically Disordered Proteins or Polymers Using Polymer Physics Quantities

 ## This repository provides code to generate plots of instantaneous shape ratio (_R<sub>s</sub>_) and relative shape anisotropy (_RSA_).
 These quantities have previously been defined in this publication: https://www.cell.com/biophysj/fulltext/S0006-3495(24)00272-8